-Over the summer The Ceramic House partners with the Powell-Cotton Museum to produce No Interdependent Origins, a remote residency for two Hong Kong ceramic artists paired with two UK artists working in sound.
-The results of their collaborations will be displayed in the historic setting of Quex House, Kent.
+The Ceramic House partnered with the Powell-Cotton Museum to produce No Interdependent Origins, a remote residency for two Hong Kong ceramic artists paired with two UK artists working in sound.
+The results of their collaborations were displayed in the historic setting of Quex House.

-No Interdependent Origins reflects the complexities of working across cultures and disciplines to explore the legacy of a colonial-era collection at the Powell-Cotton Museum through the lens of a remote residency programme, whereby artists from the UK and Hong Kong come together to make collaborative installations in response to both the collection and its setting at the historic Quex House.
-The ceramic artists from Hong Kong, represented by Karin Weber Gallery, are Annie Wan and Lau Yat Wai, who have been collaborating with two UK artists local to the museum, both working in sound, Emily Peasgood and Dan Thompson.
+No Interdependent Origins reflects the complexities of working across cultures and disciplines to explore the legacy of a colonial-era collection at the Powell-Cotton Museum through the lens of a remote residency programme, whereby artists from the UK and Hong Kong came together to make collaborative installations in response to both the collection and its setting at the historic Quex House.
+The ceramic artists from Hong Kong, represented by Karin Weber Gallery, were Annie Wan and Lau Yat Wai, who collaborated with two UK artists local to the museum, both working in sound, Emily Peasgood and Dan Thompson.

 Quex Park, Birchington, Kent CT7 0BH

 Public open days: